ChangePlusPlusVandy/Change-Coding-Style-Guide/README.md

 ## Hosting
 - AWS
   - [Here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) is how to create an AWS account
-  - [Here](https://aws.amazon.com/blogs/aws/host-your-apps-with-aws-amplify-console-from-the-aws-amplify-cli/) is a guide t hosting with Amplify
+  - [Here](https://aws.amazon.com/blogs/aws/host-your-apps-with-aws-amplify-console-from-the-aws-amplify-cli/) is a guide to hosting with Amplify
 - React / React Native
   - [Here](https://reactnative.dev/docs/tutorial.html) is a guide on how to create a React Native application